-We recommend an eight-step process to get your expense process in line.
-However, here are three starter steps to kickstart your efforts for a T&E process that benefits both your company and your employees.
-For our more detailed recommendations, see the end of this post!
+Here are three steps to kickstart your efforts for a process that benefits both your company and your employees.

 Step 1: Start with a review and audit

 Before you can even begin to make any changes, you must first know where you stand.
-Start by giving your current T&E process a thorough review.
+Start by giving your current expense and travel process a thorough review.
 Not only will you want to read through the policy itself, but examine all corresponding documentation, such as the actual expense reports or reimbursement procedure.
-Make note of any areas of improvement, anything from wording to the process, to the technology being used.
+Make a note of any areas of improvement, anything from wording to the process, to the technology being used.

 Step 2: Outline your expectations